You’re body is constantly under the attack of free radicals. Even when you breath the oxygen eaten up by your cells produces them.

 The impact of Polyphenols on the gut flora is well researched.
 The information out there is incredible.

-In 2013 a ground breaking study shifted the way we undestand Polyphenols impact on the gut flora.
+In 2013 a ground breaking study shifted the way we understand Polyphenols impact on the gut flora.
 It leveled the playing field as to how important this phytochemical is.

 There are certain bacteria in your gut that will cause you to gain weight.
 There have been studies that show a direct impact of an overgrowth of Firmicutes (a bacteria in your gut) to cause weight gain (8).